theolivenbaum/resin/README.md

 Each node in the index tree carries as their payload a list of document references.

-This model is a encodes less information than e.g. word2vec.
+This model encodes less information than e.g. word2vec.
 Because of the smaller information payload, training the model, i.e. generating word encodings, takes less time compared to word2vec.

-The model works excellent with approximate phrase search, which also happens to be one of the most common types of web search queries.
+The model works with approximate phrase search, one of the most common types of web search queries.

 ### Roadmap